Bordered Heegaard Floer homology: Invariance and pairing: Surgery exact triangle

-\begin{remark} In particular, for a module $\CFDa(Y)$, choosing a subspace $V\subset\CFDa(Y)$ which is closed under multiplication by $\Idem(\Torus)$ and so that $\Alg(\Torus)\otimes V$ maps isomorphically to $\CFDa(Y)$ gives a type~$D$ structure and so defines coefficient maps.
-The coefficient maps in general will depend on the subspace~$V$. \end{remark}
+In particular, thinking of $\CFDa(Y)$ as a type $D$ structure, as in Remark~\ref{rmk:UnderlyingTypeD}, we can talk about its coefficient maps.

+\begin{remark} The coefficient maps depend on the type $D$ structure itself, not just on its corresponding differential module. \end{remark}

-\subsection{Surgery exact triangle}
+\section{Surgery exact triangle}

 Recall that Heegaard Floer homology admits a surgery exact triangle~\cite{OS04:HolDiskProperties}.
-Specifically, for a pair $(M,K)$ of a 3-manifold~$M$ and a framed knot~$K$ in $M$, there is an exact triangle

-where $M_{-1}$, $M_0$, and $M_\infty$ are respectively $-1$, $0$, and infinity surgery on $K$.
-As a simple application of the present material, we prove a version of this result.
+Specifically, for a pair $(M,K)$ of a 3-manifold~$M$ and a framed knot~$K$ in $M$, there is an exact triangle where $M_{-1}$, $M_0$, and $M_\infty$ are $-1$, $0$, and infinity surgery on $K$, respectively.
+As a simple application of bordered Floer theory, we prove a version of this result.
 A similar computation was carried out in \cite[Section 5.3]{Lipshitz06:BorderedHF}.
-We do not, however, verify that the maps in our present triangle agree with those in the original version.
+We do not, however, verify that the maps in our present triangle agree with those in the original version; see~\cite{LOT:DCov2} or~\cite{LOTCobordisms}.

 We prove this exact triangle by constructing three provincially admissible bordered Heegaard diagrams $\HD_{-1}$, $\HD_0$, and $\HD_\infty$ for the three solid tori filled at the corresponding slopes, and exhibiting a short exact sequence relating the chain complexes $\CFDa(\HD_\bullet)$.
-For any knot complement with (admissible) bordered Heegaard diagram $\HD'$, we can then take the derived tensor product of $\CFAa(\HD')$ with this exact triangle.
-Since derived tensor product is an exact functor, we get the triangle in~\eqref{eq:surgery-exact-triangle}.
+For any knot complement with (admissible) bordered Heegaard diagram $\HD'$, we can then take the derived tensor product of $\CFAa(\HD')$ with this short exact sequence.
+The exact triangle in Equation~\eqref{eq:surgery-exact-triangle} is the induced exact triangle on homology (see Proposition~\ref{prop:InducedLongExactSequence}).

 The three diagrams we use are